 Fit remains entirely subjective, and you must try any helmet on before purchasing, even if you’ve had good experiences with their products previously.

-If you have a larger neck the chin strap is about two centimeters too short, making fastening slightly more difficult than ideal.
+If you have a larger neck, the chin strap is about two centimeters too short, making fastening slightly more difficult than ideal.

 The double-D fastener system works well for most users, though micro-metric ratchet systems offer more convenience for daily use.

-Bell Lithium Interior
+Bell Lithium Helmet Interior

 The Bell Lithium incorporates nicely contoured cheek pads that provide comfortable contact points without creating pressure spots.
 The moisture-wicking properties work well during aggressive riding, though I recommend removing the liner after particularly sweaty rides for thorough drying.